 We provide simulations for a wide variety of disciplines.
+An overview of the fields in which we are active can be found on the expertise page.
 The example blogs provide insight into the broad diversity of our work.

 There are numerous reasons why you want to have a CFD analysis conducted for your product.
 For example, when you are developing a product and/or would like an alternative to an experimental test.
 In certain cases you might want to use a CFD simulation to (independently) demonstrate to others that your product works as you say it works.
 This can be used to convince potential customers or regulatory bodies to obtain permits.

 Why a CFD simulation?

 We deliver CFD simulations within a short timeframe.
-The process that we go through for each project is usually as follows:
+The work flow for a project is as follows.

 (Click on the arrows to go through the steps)